jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 (but it has a 5 meter cable so may not see this gain).
 You'll also need a [console cable][44] to easily make use of this GPS module.

-Ther is also a GNSS Multi-Band antenna, such as the [ANN-MB-00 GNSS multiband antenna][66].
+There is also a GNSS Multi-Band antenna, such as the [ANN-MB-00 GNSS multiband antenna][66].
 A multiband antenna is unique from other GNSS/GPS antennas in that it is designed to receive both the classic L1 GPS band and the newly launched (started in 2005) L2 GPS band.